dompdv/apothik/story/story_phase2.md

   def handle_call({:update_nodes, nodes}, _from, state) do
     previous_nodes_tokens = :ets.match(:cluster_nodes_list, {:"$1", :"$2"})
     previous_nodes = for [node, _] <- previous_nodes_tokens, do: node
+    # Is it a nodedown or a nodeup event ? and identify the added or removed node
     added = MapSet.difference(MapSet.new(nodes), MapSet.new(previous_nodes)) |> MapSet.to_list()
     removed = MapSet.difference(MapSet.new(previous_nodes), MapSet.new(nodes)) |> MapSet.to_list()